akouz/HBus/Devices/03_WiFi_Gateway/WiFi_Gateway/README.md

 ## Time service

-Every hour sketch requests time from NTP server and broadcasts HBus message to a default topic "time" (TopicId=1) with the following payload:
+Every hour sketch requests time from NTP server and broadcasts HBus message to a default topic "time" (TopicId=1) with the following payload (sample):

-{atime:1558391178, tz:570, daysec:28578, hr:7, min:56}
+> {atime:1558391178, tz:570, daysec:28578, hr:7, min:56}

 where
   * atime - UTC time, seconds since 00:00:00 of 01/01/2001